mhjort/trombi/README.md

 Progress is floating point number that goes from 0.0 to 1.0 during the simulation.
 Distribution function should return floating point number from 0.0 to 1.0.
 The concurrency at that point of time will be `concurrency` times the returned number.

-#### Dynamic scenarios

-Sometimes a pre-determined sequence of steps does not provide enough flexibility to express the test scenario.
-In such a case, you may provide the key `step-fn` instead with a function taking the current `context` and returning a tuple specifying a `step` and a modified `context`.
-Returning a `nil` step marks the end of the scenario.

 ### Examples